BlackIkeEagle/blog.herecura.eu/content/blog/2020-06-16-openlitespeed-vs-apache-vs-nginx/index.md

 ### The method

 We will use [siege][1] to run our tests.
-We will be using [this default configuration](./siegerc).
 We will also record the cpu and memory usage with [psrecord][2] to see if there is a lot of difference to be seen there.

 We will warmup both php and the webserver by doing the requests for 20 seconds.
 Then we will always record 80 seconds of cpu and memory usage, 10 seconds idle